anandvijayan/jenkins-pipeline-kafka/README.md

 ##Steps involved in the setup
 1. Jenkins checkout code from scm, runs a maven build and deploys artifacts (ear/war/zip) to a repository.
-2. After the deployment a kafka producer queues up a message in format LANDSCAPE|ARTIFACTNAME (e.g. DEV|M.ear)
+2. After the deployment a kafka producer queues up a message in format BRANCH|ARTIFACTNAME (e.g. DEV|M.ear)
 <pre>echo -e "DEV|M.ear" | bin/kafka-console-producer.sh --broker-list kafkahost:9092 --topic JenkinsPipeline</pre>
 3. Ansible sends a message to apphost for a scheduled deployment in 20 minutes
 <pre>